telerik/kendo-ui-builder/docs/components/timepicker.md

 ---
-title: TimePicker
+title: Time Picker
-page_title: TimePicker - Components - Kendo UI Builder
+page_title: Time Picker - Components - Kendo UI Builder
-description: "Use and implement the TimePicker when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Time Picker when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: timepicker_kuib
 ---

-# TimePicker
+# Time Picker

-The Kendo UI TimePicker is part of the Editors components which the Builder supports.
+The Time Picker is part of the Editors components which the Builder supports.

 ## Usage